Skip to content

 Frequently Asked Questions

-Yes, based on the available data.
-Cummins holds a Tier A reliability rating with a score of 91 out of 100, while Predator is rated Tier C at 60 out of 100.
-This represents a significant gap in expected long-term dependability.
+Cummins is significantly more reliable, earning a Tier A rating with a score of 91 out of 100.
+Predator falls into Tier C with a score of 60 out of 100, indicating a meaningful gap in expected longevity and dependability.

 What are the best models from each brand?